chinapedia/wikipedia.abstract.en/Page/Lucius_Tarquinius_Priscus.md

 King of Rome

-Tarquin_and_the_Eagle.gif Although Ancus Marcius, the Roman king, was the grandson of Numa Pompilius, the second King of Rome, the principle of hereditary monarchy was not yet established at Rome; none of the first three kings had been succeeded by their sons, and each subsequent king had been acclaimed by the people.
+Although Ancus Marcius, the Roman king, was the grandson of Numa Pompilius, the second King of Rome, the principle of hereditary monarchy was not yet established at Rome; none of the first three kings had been succeeded by their sons, and each subsequent king had been acclaimed by the people.
 Upon the death of Marcius, Tarquin addressed the _Comitia Curiata_ and convinced them that he should be elected king over Marcius' natural sons, who were still only youths.
 In one tradition, the sons were away on a hunting expedition at the time of their father's death, and were thus unable to affect the assembly's choice.[2]

 According to Livy, Tarquin increased the number of the Senate by adding one hundred men from the leading minor families.[3]
 Among these was the family of the Octavii, from whom the first emperor, Augustus, was descended.[4]